VITianLalit/Cultural_Repository/README.md

-# अपनी भाषा अपनी संस्कृति
+# CULTURAL REPOSITORY

-**अपनी भाषा अपनी संस्कृति** is a cross-platform Flutter application that translates English sentences and terms into Braj, a local Hindi dialect.
+**CULTURAL REPOSITORY** is a cross-platform Flutter application that translates English sentences and terms into Braj, a local Hindi dialect.
 The application is designed to be highly responsive, ensuring a seamless user experience across both web and mobile platforms.
 In addition to its core translation functionality, the app also includes a dictionary feature for learning Braj and a page dedicated to showcasing visualizations of the underlying machine learning model.

 ## Table of Contents
 - [Introduction](#introduction)